earthnet2021/earthnet-models-pytorch/README.md

 We can check if a model works as desired by running:
 ```
-python debug.py path/to/setting.yaml
+debug.py path/to/setting.yaml
 ```

 It starts with a fast dev run in PyTorch lightning, which is essentially just performing two train, validation and test loops.
 It then also overfits a model on 4 batches for 1000 epochs, to check if gradients flow properly and the model does indeed learn.

-Note, the debug and all other scripts are registered by PyPI, so it does not matter from which directory they are started, the should always work.
+Note, the debug and all other scripts are registered by PyPI, so it does not matter from which directory they are started and we dont need to use python for them, they should always work.

 ## Train